tongyu0924/ChessBoard/README.md

 ## My Contribution

-I primarily worked on the **backend logic** of the chess system.
+This project was developed collaboratively with other team members.
-This includes:
+I was mainly responsible for the **backend logic** of the chess system, including:

 - Implementing **piece movement rules** in C++ (e.g., valid knight/bishop/queen moves)
 - Handling **capture mechanics** (which pieces can capture which)